 The first time that you start a Dyalog Session after installing/updating Dyalog, a cache file is created comprising the name of each of the user commands and the file in which it is defined.
 This can take a few seconds.
-If any of the files that contain user commands are altered, then the cache file is rebuilt:
+If any of the files that contain user commands are altered or a new file containing user commands is created, then the cache file is rebuilt:

-- the next time a Dyalog Session is started. - when the Jureset user command is run (forces an in-Session recache).
+- the next time a Dyalog Session is started. - when the JUReset user command is run (forces an in-Session recache).